TheBodger/MMM-FeedDisplay/README.md

 This module receives feeds from providers, aggregates them and then formats them for display on the magic mirror.
 There can be multiple MMM-FeedDisplays active receiving feeds from 1 or many providers.

+Support for a videoURL within the RSS feed has been added.
+It will be displayed if the imageURL is blank and images should be displayed.
+It will be displayed using the same formatting rules as images as defined in the config entry for the module.

 ### Example
 ![Example of MMM-FeedDisplay output](images/screenshot.png?raw=true "Example screenshot")